gardener/documentation/website/documentation/guides/applications/service-cache-control/_index.md

 ## Problem

-**After updating your HTML and JavaScript sources in your web application, the kubernetes cluster delivers outdated versions - why?**
+**After updating your HTML and JavaScript sources in your web application, the Kubernetes cluster delivers outdated versions - why?**

-## Preamble
+## Overview
 By default, Kubernetes service pods are not accessible from the external network, but only from other pods within the same Kubernetes cluster.